evie-lau/Unifi-gateway-wpa-supplicant/README.md

 > Unlike all my other Unifi devices, my SSH private key didn't work with my username, but worked with the `root` user instead.
 Or user + password defined in `Settings` -> `System` -> `Advanced` -> `Device Authentication`.

-The UXG-Lite runs a custom Debian-based distro, so we can install the `wpasupplicant` package.
+Unifi OS is a Debian-based distro, so we can install the `wpasupplicant` package.
 ```
 > apt update -y
 > apt install -y wpasupplicant
 ```

-Go ahead and create a `certs` folder in the `/etc/wpa_supplicant` folder.
+Create a `certs` folder in the `/etc/wpa_supplicant` folder.
 ```
 > mkdir -p /etc/wpa_supplicant/certs
 ```